 The E.U. taxonomy supports sustainable finance with a framework designed for safe investments in ensured financial products that abide by the regulation’s objectives.

 sensXPERT provides high quality, real-time data in a single solution.

 This software allows for new levels of understanding and control over molding processes for plastics manufacturing.
-Quality assurance (QA) testing can be performed during the mold process so errors can be quickly recorded, and scrap reduced.
+Quality assurance (QA) testing can be performed during the molding process so errors can be quickly recorded, and scrap reduced.
 Ultimately, sensXPERT achieves sustainable plastics manufacturing by lowering downstream production costs, shortening cycle times, reducing energy consumption, and removing unnecessary scrap.

 The process control solution also provides the highest transparency required, with digital component tracking, for meeting the E.U. taxonomy regulation.

 Digital Mold Solution

 sensXPERT’s Equipment-as-a-Service solution provides real-time process control by understanding internal and external mold conditions.
 Material characterization sensors installed in manufacturing molds measure real-time material behavior, and a provided edge device, connected to the mold sensors, gathers the data. sensXPERT offers an edge device interface through which manufacturers can view and adjust their running production processes in real-time, as well as predict the optimal degree of cure/crystallization for production molding The edge device also communicates all historical data to the sensXPERT Digital Cloud Service.

 The Cloud can visualize the historical process data from multiple machines, regardless of geographical location, providing total process transparency and data management that works in accordance with the E.U. taxonomy regulation, as well as supports businesses in ensuring financial investment.

 Why Sustainable Plastics Manufacturing Matters